Copyright, Privacy, Rights, and Permissions

-The Special Collections and Archives is committed to providing broad access to its collections for teaching, learning, and research.
-The Special Collections and Archives website, catalog records, finding aids, and digital images enhance scholarship and promote use of both the digital and the original object.
+Georgia State University Library is committed to providing broad access to its digital and special collections for teaching, learning, and research.
+The website, catalog records, finding aids, and digital images enhance scholarship and promote use of both the digital and the original object.

 Whenever possible, we provide information that we have about copyright owners and related matters in the records that accompany collections and items.
 However, the information we have may not be complete.
 Rights information for each item is included in standard RightsStatements.org language.
 The majority of content in our collections is under copyright.
 We generally do not own the rights to materials in our collections and so cannot grant or deny permission to use them.
 By downloading, printing, or otherwise using text and images from this website, you agree that you are solely responsible for determining the copyright status of any materials you may wish to use, and that you will satisfy any copyright or use restrictions when publishing or distributing materials from our collections.
 In all cases, you must include the citation provided in the record, and, when applicable, you must cite all copyright information and comply with all other terms or restrictions that may be applicable to that material.
 We request that anyone linking to our websites present the link in a manner that does not imply that we are making an express or implied endorsement of any good or service provided.